JakubSimon/RSA-algorithm/README.md

 # RSA Algorithm
-> Projcet uses assymentric cryptografic algorithm RSA in order to encrypt and decrypt a message.
+> Project uses asymmetric cryptographic algorithm RSA in order to encrypt and decrypt a message.
 It is able to hunt maximum 768-bit long prime numbers out (232 digits) to generate public and private keys.

 ## Table of contents
 * [General info](#general-info)